vr00n/NYC-LocalGeo-CrossWalk/README.md

 **Why do we need this?**

-This dataset would help answer questions like:
+This dataset could help answer questions like this more easily while also reducing the overall friction to integrate data from disparate domains.Example:
     In New York City:
 	    How many and which Census Tracts are located in School District 31?
 	    AND
 	    Which Fire District is serviced by this School District?
 	    AND
-	    Which City Council District is in?
+	    Which City Council District is this School District in?
 	    AND
 	    Which Congressional District is it in?
+	    AND
+	    How many Health Centers are in this area?

+**How was this done?**

+I combined all the shapefiles from NYC.gov's [Political and Administrative Districts - Download and Metadata](https://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page) using QGIS's "Join attributes by location" and performing an Interesection operation.
+The result was an attribute table that work as a relationship file to connect all the intersecting geographies.

 Here is a similar crosswalk visualized for US Census Data: